As a speech-language pathology professional, you are the expert on dysphagia.

 6. Bolus Volume/Pacing/Safe Swallowing Strategies

-These are strategies that aim to modify the size and speed of movement of the bolus, depending on patients’ needs.
+These strategies aim to modify the size and speed of movement of the bolus, depending on patients’ needs.
 It also includes other strategies that support safe swallowing.

 Where to Start